christianjose97/christianjose97/README.md

 ###

-<p align="left">I am a developer based in New Jersey, and I am a creative-a-neer.
+<p align="left">I am a developer based in the USA, and I am a creative-a-neer.
 I am passionate with exploring and learning about the coding multiverse.</p>

 ###